 Markets are part of Thai culture and they’re big.
 There are street markets, there are night markets, there are markets working all around the clock.
 And paying a visit to one even if you’re not going shopping is an experience in its self.
 There are several bigger markets in Bangkok so it won’t be a problem arranging a trip to one.
 It’s a great way to see the Thai culture from a different angle and perhaps you’ll buy a trinket or two at very low prices.

 Try Some Thai Street Food

 While there are many places to eat in Bangkok and food is usually great, trying some street food from in a market is somewhat of a ritual.
 You have to do it at least once.
 It’s fun to see it being made and it’s outrageously cheap.

 Pig Out on Some of the World’s Cheapest Coconuts

-Coconuts are so cheap in Bangkok (you can find them priced from 10 baht for a small coconut) that you absolutely must eat/drink as many of them as possible.
-Pro tip: carry a table spoon with you to get the coconut meat out of the shell if you don’t want to waste it.
+Coconuts are so cheap in Bangkok (you can find them priced at 10 baht for a small coconut) that you absolutely must eat/drink as many of them as possible.
+Pro tip: carry a tablespoon with you to get the coconut meat out of the shell if you don’t want to waste it.

 So that’s our top 10 of things to do in Bangkok and we’ve done it in just two days.
 There’s definitely more to this impressive city and we hope to come back to it soon enough to add to this list a lot more.
 Until then, have a great trip! 🙂